idrisT11/ESI-Statistique/README.md

 # ESI-Statistique
-Here you can ( or could ) view some graphs and statistics about the exams results from the ESI-SBA and the ESI-VGATH (ESTIN)
+Here you can view some graphs and statistics about the exams results from ESI-SBA and ESI-VGATH (ESTIN)